remarkablegames/remarkablegames.github.io/_posts/2018/2018-01-01-hello-world.md

 title: Hello World
 date: 2018-01-01 23:42:02 -0500
 excerpt: >-
-  Welcome to <strong>remarkablegames</strong>!
-This is <a href="http://remarkablemark.org" target="_blank">Mark</a>'s first post on this site.
+  Welcome to the site. <a href="https://remarkablemark.org" target="_blank">Mark</a>'s first post here.
-categories: update
+categories: blog update
 ---

+## Introduction

-Hello and welcome to **remarkablegames**!
+Welcome to **remarkablegames**!

-You might be wondering, "_Why create this site?_" I did it to scratch a personal itch.
-As a programmer who's into building products that are fun and delightful, I realize that games fit this bill.
-Funny enough, games is what got me into programming in the first place.
+So you may be wondering who am I and why did I create this site?
+I'm [Mark](https://remarkablemark.org) and I'm a software engineer with a focus on the web.
+My passion includes education and building products that are fun and delightful to use.
+I have three personal reasons for creating this site:

+1. Passion
+2. Challenge
+3. Nostalgia

+## Passion

-Also, my love for games intersects with my passion for education.
-If you think about it, games are one of the best mediums for learning (given that they're good).
-Games have rules, mechanics, and information conveyed within its world.
-If a game does its job correctly, it will teach the players mental models which can be used to identify problems and solve them.
-And the best thing of all?
-It's done under the pretense of fun so it doesn't actually feel like work.
+Surprisingly, my love for games intersects with my interest in education.
+If you think about it, games are one of the best mediums for learning.
+How can this be?
+Well, games contain rules, mechanics, and lore.
+If a game is designed correctly, it provides players with mental models that help identify and solve problems within the game.
+And this happens when the user is having fun.

-Of course, not all games follow the same process or formula.
-Some games have goals (complete the objective) while others do not (explore open world).
-But they all provide a means for the player to interact and _seemingly_ influence the environment.
-What differentiates a book from a game is that the former is a passive act of imagination whereas the latter is an active act of creating a narrative.
-Ultimately, it's the act of self-expression that makes us feel alive and in control.
-Games are a metaphor for the truth we seek in real-life.
+Now, not all games follow the same formula.
+Some games have goals while others do not.
+(Defeat enemy base versus open-world exploration.)
+But they all provide a means for the player to interact with the environment.
+The difference between a book and a game is reading relies on our imagination while playing compels us to create a narrative.
+Ultimately, it's the act of self-expression that makes us feel like we're doing something.
+Games are a metaphor for life and the human condition.

+## Challenge

+This leads me to the challenge.
+Making a game is easy but making a great game is hard.

+## Nostalgia

+Did you know that I started programming by making games?

+## Conclusion

-So my plan is to use this site as a place to document my journey, lessons, thoughts, and ideas on game development.
-And I hope you will join me too. =)
+So my plan is to use this site as a place to document my experiences, learnings, and thoughts on game development.
+I hope you will join me on this journey. =)